kottans/csharp-slides/slides/13 Multithreading/index.md

 ###Thread

 - a **thread** is an independent execution path, able to run simultaneously with other threads and can be managed independently by a scheduler
-- threads might run in parallel on differen physical cores or creatign multicore illusion (preemptive or context switching)
+- threads might run in parallel on different physical cores or create multicore illusion (preemptive or context switching)

 ---
 ###Context switching